 Consider Using a Dehumidifier

+Depending on the size of the water pipe leak or how big the area where the water was found, you might need to get a bigger dehumidifier in place.
 There are a variety of dehumidifiers available in various sizes, so you can find one that will be effective based on the size of the room or area where the leak happened.
+Just make sure that you keep the cords away from any water.

 Repair Damaged Areas

 The truth is that after a leak is repaired and the water is removed, building materials may be too damaged to remain in place.
-This fact is especially true of drywall.
+This fact is especially true of drywall, which when it is wet, provides food for mold and mildew to grow.
 Therefore, you want to remove the damaged drywall and have it replaced.
-Doing so will help you avoid mold growth, particularly if the drywall was damp for a long period of time.
+Doing so will help you to avoid mold growth, particularly if the drywall was damp for a long period of time.
+Plus, drywall that is wet can allow for other bacteria and fungus to grow and lead to potential damage to the structure.

 When replacing the damaged materials, consider using mold-resistant replacement materials where appropriate.
-These will help to reduce the chance of mold growth in the area where the leak occurred.
-If you have a leak, get your plumbing in San Marcos repaired by a professional and follow these tips to reduce the likelihood of mold growing in your home.
+These will help to reduce the chance of mold growth in the area where the water pipe leak occurred.
+If you have a water pipe leak, get your plumbing in San Marcos repaired by a professional and follow these tips to reduce the likelihood of mold growing in your home.

 Proactive Plumbing has provided dependable plumbing services, installations and repair for more than 15 years.
 We service Oceanside, Carlsbad, Encinitas, Vista, San Marcos, Escondido and other areas of San Diego County.